Updated: Sep 1

 The last stretch of the really cold and dark winter begins when we enter the Iceland weather of February.
 Temperatures will still be very low, but the days are slowly starting to become longer, and life on the island is waking up.
 At the end of February, the rain will start to pick up again.

-As said, spring is a relative term, and the weather starts to shift in the different parts of the country in March.
+As said, spring is a relative term, and the weather starts to shift in the different parts of Iceland in March.
 While it can still be considered winter in the north, the temperatures are starting to creep up towards classic Icelandic spring weather.
 You will also start to notice the days getting longer and you can enjoy the sun a little bit more every day when the Iceland weather in March is in full swing.

 Iceland's April weather can be quite chilly, and snow can keep falling well into this month.
 There are plenty of activities in Iceland in April, as we move into the last stretch of winter options like ice cave diving and skiing.
 At the end of April, though, the temperature in Iceland is stabilizing over the 0°C mark, and spring, as most of us know it, will start to make its appearance.